SachinSulkunte/SachinSulkunte.github.io/index.md

 ## Project Portfolio
 ---

 Thanks for checking out my personal website!
-I am a Computer Engineering student passionate about robotics and the future of autonomy.
+I am a Computer Engineering student passionate about robotics and the future of autonomous technology.
 I am actively looking for internship opportunities for Summer 2022.
 Please feel free to reach out (contact information below) if you think I might be a good fit for your company.

 ### Machine Learning | Artificial Intelligence
 [Covid-19 Chatbot + Mask Detector](/project_pages/chatbot)